Alibaba-MIIL/ASL/README.md

 ## Inference Code
 We provide [inference code](infer.py), that demonstrate how to load our model, pre-process an image and do actuall inference.
 This code can also serve as a template for validating our mAP scores.
-Example run (after downloading the relevant model):
+Example run of MS-COCO model (after downloading the relevant model):
 ```
 python -m -infer.py  \
+--dataset_type=MS-COCO \
 --model_name=tresnet_l \
 --model_path=./models_local/TRresNet_L_448_86.6.pth \
 --pic_path=./pics/000000000885.jpg \